josephsaffron/josephsaffron.github.io/content/post/2024-07-20-best-places-weve-found-to-eat-in-kw.md

 Lab Street Eats

-Mark's Carribbean
+Frannie's - great kids meals and pie

 Malt and Barley - excellent pub style food (be sure to check out the two other sister restaurants, Scran & Dram and Eatery)

 1001 Nights and Antalya - great shawarma sandwiches